What to know before covering the next mass shooting

 Covering mass shootings requires careful, measured reporting, both when it’s breaking news and in follow-up coverage.
 Here are some best practices to keep in mind:

-• When writing about the alleged shooter, focus on how they gained access to the weapon they used and whether or not they were a known threat to law enforcement.
+• When writing about the suspect, focus on how they gained access to the weapon they used and whether or not they were a known threat to law enforcement.
 Try to avoid the “Well, his neighbor didn’t really know him but he thought he was a normal guy.” angle.
+In general, it’s important to center the victims and the community impacted and avoid centering the perpetrator.

 • Remember to include some of the larger context outlined in this tip sheet, including the facts that deaths and injuries from mass shootings make up a very tiny percentage of overall gun deaths and injuries.
 It’s also important to localize those numbers to the state and local levels when relevant.

-• Before your newsroom inevitably has to cover another mass shooting, have a discussion about what your organization’s definition of a mass shooting is, and then explain your choice to your audience.
+• Before your newsroom inevitably has to cover another mass shooting, have a discussion about how your organization defines one and explain your choice to your audience.
 Will your newsroom use the FBI’s mass killing definition, like the AP?
 Or the Gun Violence Archive’s definition, like CNN?

 Resources